Forte11Cuba/cashupp/README.md

-# Cashu++ - High-Performance C++ Implementation
+# cashupp - High-Performance C++ Implementation

 A production-ready C++ implementation of the Cashu protocol with 100% Nutshell compatibility.

 ## Project Overview

-Cashu++ is a complete C++ implementation of the Cashu ecash protocol.
+cashupp is a complete C++ implementation of the Cashu ecash protocol: Nutshell.
 The project focuses on performance, security, and maintaining perfect compatibility with existing Cashu wallets and mints.

 ## Key Features